Banshee1221/banshee1221.github.io/content/posts/2024-03-23-pi-zero2-cctv/index.md

 # 0. Preparation

-The only requirement before getting started is to download an older, archived 32-bit version of Raspberry Pi OS based on Debian 10 (Buster).
+The only requirement before getting started is to download an older, archived 32-bit version of Raspberry Pi OS based on Debian 10 Buster (the 32-bit OS will use less memory on an already starved Pi Zero).
 The last released build is hosted here: https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/2021-05-07-raspios-buster-armhf-lite.zip.

 😱😱😱 A deprecated operating system?
 But what about security!

 I know, I know, but the reason for this is that I leverage a tool for displaying the camera feeds which relies on an older video player called `omxplayer`. `omxplayer` supports the hardware acceleration on Pis, but is deprecated on newer versions of RaspiOS in favor of `vlc`.
 While `vlc` can do hardware acceleration in newer RaspiOS versions, I've (anecdotally) found that `omxplayer` has slightly better latency when streaming the feeds.

-The Pi is also connected to a secure internal network with limited routing and will only ever run an SSH server outside of the camera feed software so there shouldn't be much risk to it.
+The Pi is connected to a secure internal network with limited routing and will only ever run an SSH server outside of the camera feed software so there shouldn't be much risk to it.

 # 1. Flash the MicroSD Card